Analysis of Poem "Composed Upon Westminster Bridge, September 3, 1802" by William Wordsworth

 Wordsworth's 'strongly felt emotions' come through loud and clear and he certainly created a timeless piece that beguiles, irritates and puzzles as it takes the reader along into a shared metropolitan experience.

-More Analysis of Composed upon Westminster Bridge
+More Analysis - Rhyme and Metre (Meter in USA) - Composed upon Westminster Bridge

 Composed upon Westminster Bridge has the traditional 14 lines split into an octave and a sestet.
 The rhyme scheme is abbaabba cdcdcd.
 All the rhymes are full except for lines 2 and 3: by/majesty.